(Last Updated on : 03/08/2015)

 A path leads to the great reservoir, which is of immense depth and very cold.
 A spring surrounds the reservoir.
 Several bathrooms have stone pipes and cisterns.
 There are numerous other water tanks in the fort area which usually go dry during the winter months.
 Beyond the reservoir is the granary, a massive stone building with high arches and receptacles for grain.
 Behind this lie the magazines.

-An old English barrack and burial ground are also found within the walls.
+barrack and burial ground are also found within the walls.
 The barrack has eight large rooms apart from a building at the annex.
 In addition, there are several buildings standing within the fort which are now in ruins.
+The Archaeological department of Andhra Pradesh has undertaken a number of projects for the renovation and restoration of the fort and the various structures located within it.

 The Kondapalli Fort has served a number of different purposes at different points in time.
 Though originally built as a recreational House for the Kings, later it went on to develop into a thriving business centre.
 Its last known use was as a training base for the British rulers.